EddieVeronese/Networking2/README.md

 ```

 ## Scenario 4 (Il più brutto)
-In this scenario we don't know what we are doing, because Federicchio Banani made it (implemented by Eddie of course)
+In this scenario we allow many hosts to communicate through the same queues (h1-h3-h6-h8 and h2-h4-h5-h7); switch 3 and 5 are not used
 ### Pingall

 # How To